 The objectives of forest management vary according to the demand for the benefits that a forest ecosystem can provide and the capability of the ecosystem to supply the desired benefits without detriment to its long-term productive capacity.
 Forests owned by the community, such as the State forests of Victoria, provide a wide range of benefits both tangible and intangible.
 The efficient management of forest ecosystems to produce these benefits is a demanding task involving considerable resources of skilled manpower, finance, and equipment.
-The services of a wide range of expert personnel are required, including foresters, botanists, zoologists, pathologists, entomologists, landscape architects, and administrators.
+The services of a wide range of expert personnel are required, including foresters, botanists, zoologists, pathologists, entomologists, hydrologists, engineers, surveyors, management specialists, economists, sociologists, landscape architects, and administrators.